BOOMfinity/GrOxyP/README.md

 ```

 > [!NOTE]
-> Port and token are only needed, when you want to spin up an HTTP server.
+> Port and token are only needed when you want to spin up an HTTP server.

 > [!IMPORTANT]
 > Always refer to [X4BNet's repo](https://github.com/X4BNet/lists_vpn) for more information about IP lists.
 You might